Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Overview

-• An expected or achieved 2.1 or above IMechE or CIBSE accredited degree or equivalent qualification in Mechanical Engineering or related field
+• An expected or achieved 2.1 (or above) IMechE or CIBSE accredited degree in Mechanical Engineering or equivalent

 • A masters or other relevant postgraduate qualification is an advantage